EricssonResearch/scott-eu/phantomx_pincher_arm_vrep_controller/README.md

    * download the ros packages ros_control and ros_controllers
      - sudo apt-get install ros-kinetic-ros-control
      - sudo apt-get install ros-kinetic-ros-controllers
-   * clone the repository in your <workspace>/src folder
+   * clone this repository in your <workspace>/src folder
    * build the newly cloned package.
-     * E.g.: on <workspace>/src folder run: catkin\_make
+     * E.g.: on <workspace> folder run: catkin\_make
    * start roscore
       - on terminal: roscore
    * then start vrep and load vrep/turttlebot2_v4.ttt
    * start the simulation in vrep
    * start another terminal and launch file vrep.launch
-      - roslaunch vrep\_ros\_control\_example vrep\_phantom.launch
+      - roslaunch phantomx\_pincher\_arm_vrep\_controller vrep\_phantom.launch
       - it's important to observe the parameters:
-      	- vrep-ip: it's the vrep machine's ip
+      	- vrep_ip: it's the vrep machine's ip
-	- port: it's the remote api port to listen to the robot
+	- vrep_port: it's the remote api port to listen to the robot
-	- joints: the joints that will be controlled
+	- joints: name of vrep joints that will be controlled
    * start yet another terminal and run action/test_move.py
       - it creates a follow\_joint\_trajectory action to give a goal to your controller and move your robot
       - roscd vrep\_ros\_control\_example